-Between its dynamic entertainment venues, lively restaurants and bustling festivals, Southeast Tennessee’s Chattanooga is experiencing a music renaissance, featuring incredible live music on any given night.
+Between its dynamic entertainment venues, lively restaurants and bustling festivals, Chattanooga has incredible live music on any given night.
 Its collective music scene is not defined by one genre; rather it is a diverse experience for all.

 Venture up to Rock City, not only for the view, but also for Summer Music Weekends featuring toe-tapping old-time bluegrass and country music.
 Or visit the weekly Chattanooga Market, held at the First Tennessee Pavilion, where you can buy local produce and handmade crafts, as well as listen to some great live music while you shop.

-Chattanooga’s annual festivals include: Riverbend, an internationally award-winning eight-day music festival on the waterfront; Nightfall, a free Friday night music series from May to the end of August; Riverfront Nights, offering great music on the waterfront on Saturday nights in August and early September; 3 Sisters Bluegrass Festival, a free bluegrass festival, named one of the top five bluegrass festivals in the country by Great American Country; and Chattanooga Film Festival, the premiere destination in the Southeast to see independent film in April.
+Chattanooga’s annual festivals include: Riverbend, an internationally award-winning eight-day music festival on the waterfront; Nightfall, a free Friday night music series from May to the end of August; Riverfront Nights, offering great music on the waterfront on Saturday nights in August and early September; and 3 Sisters Bluegrass Festival, a free bluegrass festival, named one of the top five bluegrass festivals in the country by Great American Country.